jblossomweb/assistrx/developer_notes.md

 ```

-* Then I added the 'insert' method to the admin patient entity model:
+* Then I added the 'insert' and '_validate' methods to the admin patient entity model:

 ```sh